mukund-ramachandran/RadarBlasters/README.md

 when a player is using their weapon, the other robot is briefly paused.

 Created and developed by:
-Akshara Ganapathi
-Mukund Ramachandran
-Sanjeet Verma
+Akshara Ganapathi, Mukund Ramachandran, Sanjeet Verma